Nurse Practitioner, Psychiatric Mental Health (CNP)

 Goal Statement that discusses career goals, areas of expertise, and reasons for pursuing a Post-Graduate degree.
 Maximum of 2 pages; double spaced; 12-point font.

-Current Resume or CV.
+Current Resume or Curriculum Vitae.

 RN veriﬁcation of licensure from the Board of Nursing.
 Eligibility for an RN license from the Kentucky Board of Nursing.